GefullteTaubenbrust2/VoluMol/README.md

 ### `densityCubemap()`
-Render a cubemao for the electron density.
+Render a cubemap for the electron density.
 This is a very expensive operation.

 ### `setIsosurface()`